eclipse/steady/docs/public/content/user/manuals/analysis.md

 #### Objective

 Modify an existing JAR (WAR) created by `mvn package` so that traces will be collected once the JAR is executed (the WAR is deployed in a Web application container such as Tomcat).
-Note: In contrast to what is described in the previous section "Integration Tests", `vulas:instr` will not result in the collection of traces for Tomcat itself.
+Note: In contrast to what is described in the previous section "Integration Tests", `steady:instr` will not result in the collection of traces for Tomcat itself.

 #### Prerequisite